-Macular Society President and Queen's former ophthalmologist leads tributesPosted: Friday 09 September 2022 at 00:00
+Macular Society President and Queen's former ophthalmologist leads tributesPosted: Friday 09 September 2022

 The president and founding member of the Macular Society has led the charity’s tributes to Her Majesty The Queen after serving her and the Royal Household as ophthalmologist for 21 years.

 Retired eye surgeon Tim ffytche, who specialised in medical retinal conditions, including macular disease and diabetes, was surgeon oculist to The Queen until 2001.
 He said: “I am deeply saddened by The Queen’s passing, it is a profound loss for all of us and she will be greatly missed.
 It was an honour for me to have served the Royal Family and my thoughts are with them at this difficult time.”

 He recalled how he was looking after the eye health of the Royal Household when he helped start the Macular Society, along with Elizabeth Thomas, in 1987.

 In 1996 he received the Lieutenant of the Royal Victorian Order (LVO), an honour given for extraordinary, important or personal services to The Queen or to the Royal Family.